noah-nuebling/mac-mouse-fix/README.md

 `generate_appcasts` creates 2 appcast files. `appcast.xml` which contains only stable releases and `appcast-pre.xml` which contains prereleases as well.
 This allows you to let users opt-in to beta testing your app.

 Update notes will be automatically generated based on the GitHub Releases' body texts.
-The styling is neutral, supports dark mode, and is easy to adjust in `update-notes.css`
+The styling is neutral, supports dark mode, and is easy to adjust in `update-notes-style.html`

 # Tutorial